Matilija Dam: Proposed removal

 Ventura County officially set the course for removal of the dam as early as 1998.
 In October 2000 United States Secretary of the Interior Bruce Babbitt visited the site, operated a crane to remove a ceremonial concrete slab from the dam face, and brought national attention to the then-novel concept of dam removal.
 The dam has been a candidate for removal since that time, along with the 1924 Rindge Dam near Malibu, completely silted up since 1950, and also blocking steelhead trout spawning grounds.

 The removal has been delayed by concerns over its potential impacts on flooding and the ecology of the Ventura River.
 The large amount of sediment trapped behind the dam, if released, could clog up the river channel and overwhelm the downstream Robles Diversion Dam, the primary source of water for Lake Casitas.
 In 2004, the U.S. Army Corps of Engineers estimated that to remove all the sediment behind the dam would cost $200 million.
 Manually removing the sediment would be impractical, as it would require hundreds of thousands of truck trips, and there is no place to dump the sediment.
 As an alternative, the Ventura County Watershed Protection District and the Army Corps developed a plan that would remove about one-fourth of the sediment before removing the dam, then stabilize part of the remaining sediment with soil cement.
 The stabilizing layers would be gradually removed over a period of several years, allowing natural high flows to flush the accumulated sediments downstream.
 A bill funding the Matilija Dam Ecosystem Restoration Project reached Congress and survived President Bush's veto in November 2007, but the actual funding stalled.

+In 2011, activists painted a dotted line and a large pair of scissors on the face of the dam.
+The graffiti was seen as a commentary on the slow pace of the removal process, and was embraced by Ventura County, appearing in the logo of the Matilija Dam Ecosystem Restoration Project.
+The act was documented in the 2014 film DamNation.

 In 2016 the Ventura County watershed Protection District and AECOM released a report which proposed several alternative options for removing the dam.